kogrees/Blinkit-Sales-Analysis-Dashboard/README.md

 * Revenue, profit, and order trend analysis
 * Product and category performance insights
 * Customer purchasing behavior analysis
-* KPI cards for quick business overview
+* KPI cards for a quick business overview
 * Data cleaning and transformation using Power Query

 ## 📍 The Process